The Killarney Itinerary Your Irish Mother Would Finally Approve Of

 Day 1: Killarney Town and National Park Orientation

 Begin your Killarney itinerary with a morning stroll down High Street, turning onto New Street for coffee and scones at Noelle’s Café ($4.50).
+This represents just one of many engaging things to do in Killarney that combine local culture with culinary exploration.
 Their cranberry scones have converted more Americans to Irish baking than St. Patrick converted pagans.
 Continue to College Street and onto Main Street, where shops sell everything from artisanal cheeses to woolens so authentic they still contain trace elements of sheep disappointment.

 By midmorning, head to the jaunting car stand near the entrance to Killarney National Park.
 These horse-drawn carriages ($40 per person for a one-hour tour) offer both transportation and entertainment, as drivers deliver historical facts intertwined with jokes that haven’t changed since 1952.
 Request routes that include Ross Castle and Muckross Abbey for maximum sightseeing efficiency.
 Pro tip: drivers named Paddy, Seamus, or Michael have typically been at it the longest and know all the best spots where tour buses can’t go.